iu-parfunc/ecoop24-marmoset-artifact/README.md

 * location in the container/VM - After entering the container via the instructions provided earlier, the structure of the container is as follows.
 The base of the container is mounted at /root.
-  The run.sh script in this folder may serve as a master script to run the `--small` set of inputs or the full by default.
+  The run.sh script in this folder may serve as a master script to run the `small` set of inputs or the full by default.
   We have two folders, vsGibbon and vsGHC.
 These contain benchmarks to evaluate marmoset against Gibbon and GHC.
   These folders contain .py scripts that can be invoked individually to run the desired experiments as before.
   There are two sub-folders in each of these folders that contain `small` and `large` benchmarks respectively.